Determining the Right Sales Price

-Determining the right sales price is the key factor on selling your home.
+Determining the right sales price is the key factor in selling your home.
 You should always try to be the best deal in the neighborhood in order to sell in a reasonable time frame.
 You should also find out information on the current sales in your neighborhood.
-You can access this information by going to your local county courthouse at the property appraisers office or tax roll information.
-You can also try researching on the Internet under your specific county using the search terms property appraisers office or tax deed information.
+You can access this information by:

 You can also determine the price by paying for a professional appraisal.
 The appraiser will determine the value of your home by comparing sales in your neighborhood as well.